 When you sign up to be a host on Airbnb you can choose between three policies regarding how guests can receive a refund upon cancellation; Flexible, Moderate and Strict.
 If you opt ‘Flexible’ booking it means that your guest can cancel up until the day prior to arrival to receive a full refund (except fees).
 Listing your accommodation as ‘Moderate’ means that a guest has 5 days prior to arrival to receive a full refund, again, minus the fees.
 The ‘Strict’ option allows the guest 1 week prior to arrival to receive a 50% refund.
 Terms & conditions do apply to each of the policies that each host applies to their listing.

 Airbnb also offers the ‘Extenuating Circumstances Policy’.
 If guests provide a valid circumstance, this policy can override the host’s cancellation policy.
 Some of the valid extenuating circumstances include:

 - Unexpected death or serious illness of a host, guest or immediate family member

 - Serious injury that directly restricts a guest’s ability to travel or a host’s ability to host

 - Endemic diseases

 - Property damages

-Despite all of the above, we all know life happens and breaking up with your boyfriend or girlfriend doesn’t quite qualify as a natural disaster and no, tonsillitis isn’t probably not considered an endemic disease.
+Unfortunately, breaking up with your boyfriend or girlfriend doesn’t quite qualify as a natural disaster and no, tonsillitis isn’t probably considered an endemic disease (although it feels like it).
 If you aren’t within your timescale to cancel and your Host hasn’t marked your stay as Flexible, you can still sell your reservation to someone else.